 Transaction monitoring should look at the inbound and outbound data, but also at who is sending or receiving the money.
 That is to say, there is an overlap with customer due diligence (CDD) and know your customer (KYC).

-You must be able to accurately verify identities and combine that information as part of your AML strategy.
-The more accurate identity verification is, the better you can spot discrepancies in account activity and, ultimately, improve your compliance at all levels.
+You must be able to accurately verify identities (using ID verification software) and combine that information as part of your AML strategy.
+The more accurate identity verification is, the better you can spot discrepancies in account activity and improve your compliance at all levels.

 Compare User Account Activities

 Customer behavior varies a great deal depending on the kind of financial services you provide.
 Neobanks and challenger banks, for instance, need to pay extra attention to fraudsters, who use their accounts as “drops” to receive illegal money.